jaimetur/PhotoMigrator/README.md

 In this example, the script will do a FULLY-AUTOMATED job which has two steps:

-    - First, the script will pre_process the folder './MyTakeout' (Unzipping them if needed), fixing all files found on it, to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos.
+    - First, the script will process the folder './MyTakeout' (Unzipping them if needed), fixing all files found on it, to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos.

     - Second, the script will connect to your Synology Photos account (if you have configured properly the Config.ini file) and will